maschon0/tissue-enrichment-test/readme.md

 Then replace the content of the two description tables with the appropriate information.
 If any sample types in 'reference_atlas.tsv' should be ignored, add '//exclude' to the description of that timepoint or tissue in the description tables.
 In our example, whole seed samples were excluded because they do not represent a specific tissue within the seed.

+By default, adjacent timepoints are merged together to increase statistical power and reduce false positives from sharp temporal changes in gene expression.
+This can be disabled by changing the option 'flanking' to FALSE under the 'STATISTICAL THRESHOLDS' heading in the script.

 At least two biological replicates are required for each tissue in the reference atlas.